At Home with the Iban Headhunters

 Your day-by-day itinerary

-The Iban tribe was once feared due to their practice of ‘headhunting’.
-These days the Iban are peaceful people who live off the land in harmony with their neighbours.
-Iban traditions have been carried out with pride for centuries and they have a remarkable practice when building their homes.
-The Iban live in longhouses: long, one-story houses built on poles high above the banks of the river.
-Entire communities of up to 30 families live in these houseboats in separate quarters.
+The Iban tribe were once feared due to their practice of ‘headhunting’.
+These days they are peaceful people who live off the land but their other traditions are still carried out today.
+They live in longhouses built on poles high above the banks of the river.
+Entire communities of up to 30 families live in these houses in separate quarters.

-Find out more about the Iban, Batang Ai and the Nanga Sumpa Rainforest Lodge in our blog post, demonstrating how tourism can be a force for good.
+Learn more about the Iban Tribe, Batang Ai and the Nanga Sumpa Rainforest Lodge in our blog post, demonstrating how tourism can be a force for good.

-You’ll stay with the tribe in a traditional longhouse, with a mattress on the floor and a mosquito net.
+You’ll stay with the tribe in one of these traditional longhouses, with a mattress on the floor and a mosquito net.
 On entering it is customary to leave a small gift in the baskets hanging by the door in order to appease the spirits.
 You must always wait to be invited into a longhouse by the chief.
 You may experience an authentic ‘Miring Ceremony’ lead by a priest where you’ll be welcomed with a glass of local rice wine.

 Guided jungle walk